 The workgroup deals with soft and hard magnetic materials, insulation systems and the electrical machine’s structural dynamic and acoustic behavior.
 The prediction and reduction of parasitic effects in electrical drives, electromagnetic forces, acoustic emission, manufacturing tolerances, fault diagnosis, life time prediction, partial discharge or material properties are considered in ongoing researches.
 Specific solutions are worked out depending on the problem and approaches are developed problem-oriented.

-The workgroup computational electromagnetics at the IEM deals both with the numerical simulation as well as with the soft- and hard-magnetic materials, which are used in electrical machines and transformers.
-Within the numerical simulation, all areas of interest that are necessary in relation with the design, construction and optimization of electromagnetic energy conversion are considered.
+The workgroup deals with numerical simulation as well as with soft and hard magnetic materials that are used in electrical machines and transformers.
+Within the numerical simulation, all subject areas are considered that are required in connection with the design, layout and optimization of electromagnetic energy conversion.

 Design and DiagnosisCopyright: IEM